 Other disorders that make learning challenging include, but are not limited to, the following:

 Attention Deficit Hyperactivity Disorder (ADHD)

-While not considered a learning disability, ADD, or ADHD may affect learning.
-Youth with this disorder often have problems sitting still, focusing, following instructions, staying organized, and completing homework.
+While not considered a learning disability, ADD or ADHD may affect learning.
+Individuals with this disorder often experience difficulties with sitting still, focusing, following instructions, staying organized, and completing homework.

 Autism